-South Luangwa also plays host to many other animals: antelope, 14 different species in fact, including kudo, impala, sable and puku, as well as warthogs, hyena, monkeys, baboons, porcupine and much, much more.
+South Luangwa also plays host to many other animals: antelope, 14 different species in fact, including kudu, impala, bushbuck, sable and puku, as well as warthogs, hyena, monkeys, baboons, porcupine and much, much more.
 Get close to the river and you will see lots of crocodiles and hippos, it is estimated there are 50 hippos per km of river.

 Baobabs are a very common site across the park but there is a specific Baobab Forest where some of the trees are estimated to be over 300 years old meaning they were around before the first people started exploring the area.
 Sausage trees are known as Muvungula locally – again these are plentiful but always fascinating to see.
 The fruit can grow up to 3 feet in length and weigh up to 22 pounds.
 They grow from the centre of the maroon coloured flowers, which many mammals in the park feed on.
 Other trees you will spot in the park include Scrambled Egg Tree (Desert Cassia tree), Marula tree and tall vegetable ivory palm.

 South Luangwa is great for first-time safari-goers and seasoned safari pros.
 The park is much smaller than the most famous safari parks in Africa but it is arguably one of the top ten wildlife reserves on the continent.
 South Luangwa offers an unparalleled game and birdlife viewing experience and a rich landscape that will leave everyone with unforgettable memories.